Having found an extremely good taxi-driver, by the name of Tam, to take me back to the hotel

 communes" which in the 19th century were electing deputies to the French National Assembly.

-relations with Africa.
+with Africa.
 The United States established a consulate in Senegal in 1885.
-Many buildings on Gorée are currently undergoing renovations, sponsored by Senegal and many other governments
+Many buildings on Gorée are currently undergoing renovations, sponsored by Senegal and many other governments and international

 The above information is credited to